I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smcnt/ns-smcnt-_os_dep_data.md

 ## Members

+`DeviceObject`

+A pointer to the smart card reader device object.
+(Must be set by the driver.)

 `CurrentIrp`

 A pointer to the current IRP to process.
 Access to this field must be sequentialized by using the spin lock pointed to by the <b>OsData-&gt;SpinLock</b> member of <a href="..\smclib\ns-smclib-_smartcard_extension.md">SMARTCARD_EXTENSION</a>.

-`DebugDeviceObject`

-Unused.

-`DeviceObject`

-A pointer to the smart card reader device object.
-(Must be set by the driver.)

-`Mutex`

-Contains a mutex that applications use to synchronize access to the reader driver.

 `NotificationIrp`

 A pointer to an IRP that the smart card reader driver uses to notify applications when a smart card has been inserted or removedl.
 Access to this field must be sequentialized by using the spin lock that is pointed to by the <b>OsData-&gt;SpinLock</b> member of SMARTCARD_EXTENSION.

+`Mutex`

+Contains a mutex that applications use to synchronize access to the reader driver.

+`SpinLock`

+Contains a mutex that drivers use to synchronize access to protected members of the OS_DEP_DATA structure.
+For more information, see <a href="..\smclib\ns-smclib-_scard_card_capabilities.md">SCARD_CARD_CAPABILITIES</a>.

 `RemoveLock`